berwyntan/group-buy/README.md

         - Every listing can have up to 5 images.
 Images can be updated or deleted
     - Users can update their account details, password.
 Forms are controlled inputs with validation

+- Custom middleware on server
+    - To protect routes that require authentication or admin rights
+    - `verifyJWT` checks that the access token sent from client is valid
+    - `verifyAdmin` checks that the admin rights stored on access token are valid

 - Persistent login for all users using HTTP only cookie / JWT
-    - Logging in sends the user details (excluding password) and jwt access token, which expires in 1 hour
+    - Logging in sends jwt access token to client, which expires in 1 hour
+    - Access token is needed for API calls which require auth
+    - Access token stores admin rights of user, which grants access to admin only API calls
     - Logging in also sends a HTTP only cookie from server to the client that expires in 2 days
     - The cookie contains the jwt refresh token
-    - The refresh token is also stored on the database
+    - Refresh token is also stored on the database
-    - When the user revisits pages that do not require authentication, the app will fire an api call to server
+    - App will refresh access token upon visit or when the browser tab becomes active by checking refresh token
-    - Pages that require authentication will redirect to login page
+    - Pages that require authentication will redirect to login page if refresh fails
-    - Server verifies the refresh token on the cookie and checks database for the user's refresh token
-    - If verified, user is logged in automatically and issued a new access token
+    - Database can store up to 3 refresh tokens to allow multiple device login

 - Responsive design for mobile/desktop

 - State management
-    - React Query handles and caches all server side state using unique tags
+    - React Query handles and caches all server state
-    - Ended using Zustand only for auth details like name, mobile and admin rights
+    - Zustand used for auth details like name, mobile and admin rights

 ### Customer Journey

 #### Returning Customer
-Home Page >> Category >> Product >> Add to Cart >> Cart >> Checkout >> Confirm Checkout
+6 STEPS: Home Page >> Category >> Product >> Add to Cart >> Cart >> Checkout >> Confirm Checkout

 #### New Customer
-Home Page >> Category >> Product >> Add to Cart >> Log In >> Sign Up >> Log In >> (Same Journey As Returning Customer)
+12 STEPS: Home Page >> Category >> Product >> Add to Cart >> Log In >> Sign Up >> Log In >> (Same Journey As Returning Customer)

-Improvements to shorten the journey can be 1 click purchase (reduce 4 steps) or a button on product page that directly goes to checkout (reduce 2 steps)
+Improvements to shorten the journey can be 1 click purchase (reduce by 4 steps) or a checkout button on product page (reduce by 2 steps)

 ### Libraries